1850 St. Louis County Mortality Schedule

 Some information was hard to read or missing.
 If a question mark is listed in the birthplace, it means that information was not listed.
 If you locate your ancestor, please check the original document to verify the information.

 The original 1850 federal mortality schedule is located at the Missouri History Museum Library and Research Center.
-A copy of the index is available at St. Louis Genealogical Society, and in the History and Genealogy Department at St. Louis County Library Headquarters.
+A copy of the index is available at St. Louis Genealogical Society, and in the Emerson History and Genealogy Center at St. Louis County Library Clark Family Branch.
 The latter facility has both the index and the census.
 The Missouri mortality census is also available through the Family History Library in Salt Lake City and on Ancestry.com.

 George and Maryhelen Wilson, along with Lois Stanley, indexed the St. Louis portion of the 1850 mortality schedule.
 They donated the index to St. Louis Genealogical Society in 1976.